ADD CONDITION

 Can I use DDM Honey Lemon if I have a chronic cough?

-Are there any side effects associated with DDM Honey Lemon?
+Are there any warnings associated with DDM Honey Lemon?

 Packaging Info